10 Best RV Trailer Tires

 What are ST Tires?

 ST tires are special tires made especially for RV Trailers.
-ST tires reduce sidewall flexing by offering thicker, stiffer sidewalls and added steel wire throughout the tire.
-You wouldn’t want to use theses tires on anything other than a Travel Trailer, Boat Trailer, or any trailer in general.
+ST tires reduce sidewall flexing by offering thicker, stiffer sidewalls and adding steel wire throughout the tire.
+You wouldn’t want to use these tires on anything other than a Travel Trailer, Boat Trailer, or any trailer.
 You need to equip for RV with tires made exclusively for Trailers.
-Keep in mine by using ST Trailer Tires; your tires will run cooler when filled with maximum pressure due to the fact less tread on the ground will help keep the heat generated to a minimum.
+Keep in mind by using ST Trailer Tires, your tires will run cooler when filled with maximum pressure because less tread on the ground will help keep the heat generated to a minimum.

-One misunderstanding I would like to address is that the ST trailer tires can have a speed rating other than 65 MPH.
-If an ST Tire does not indicate a speed rating, then the tire is only meant to be driven at 65 MPH.
-If you push the tire at anything over 65 MPH, you exceed what the tire can handle safely; you take the risk of catastrophic tire failure.
-An example of an ST tire rated for travel over 65 MPH is the Goodyear Endurance tire rated N given you an 87 MPH tire speed.
+I would like to address one misunderstanding: the ST trailer tires can have a speed rating other than 65 MPH.
+If an ST Tire does not indicate a speed rating, the tire is only meant to be driven at 65 MPH.
+If you push the tire at anything over 65 MPH, you safely exceed what the tire can handle; you risk catastrophic tire failure.
+An example of an ST tire rated for travel over 65 MPH is the Goodyear Endurance tire rated N gives you an 87 MPH tire speed.

-The tire load rating is an assigned number that corresponds to the maximum weight that a tire can support when properly inflated.
+The tire load rating is an assigned number corresponding to the maximum weight a tire can support when properly inflated.
 The higher the tire’s load rating number, the greater its load-carrying capacity.
-The tire load rating is an assigned number that corresponds to the maximum weight that a tire can support when properly inflated.
+The tire load rating is an assigned number corresponding to the maximum weight a tire can support when properly inflated.
 The higher the tire’s load index number, the greater its load-carrying capacity.

 DOT Tire Expiration Date

 It’s necessary to determine the age of your RV trailer Tires.
 You will find the DOT number on the sidewalls of the tires.
-If you follow DOT designation clockwise, you will see a four-digit number.
-In the picture below, the number 41 represents the number week of the year manufactured (41st week of the year), and the 18 would represent the year it was made (2018).
+If you follow the DOT designation clockwise, you will see a four-digit number.
+In the picture below, the number 41 represents the number week of the year manufactured (41st week of the year), and the 18 represents the year it was made (2018).